Avon and Somerset Police: Strength and recruitment

-As of September 2020, the force has 2,965 police officers, 299 special constables, and 330 police community support officers, 234 police support volunteers (PSV), and 2,803 staff.
+As of September 2020, the force had 2,965 police officers, 299 special constables, and 330 police community support officers, 234 police support volunteers (PSV), and 2,803 staff.

-A report has described Avon and Somerset Constabulary as at 'tipping point' due to financial pressure and increasing work load.
+A report has described Avon and Somerset Police as at 'tipping point' due to financial pressure and increasing work load.
 The region faces complex threats from Islamism, from right-wing extremists trying to incite anti Muslim hatred and from left-wing extremists.
 The report states, "We now face a tipping point.
 We cannot sustain further funding cuts without extremely serious consequences."
 There is concern how far the force can protect its population from terrorism.
 The report expresses concern over management of offenders and over increasing demands due to people with mental health problems.
 By May 2017, 1,926 registered sexual offenders were in the region.
-The constabulary manages over 11,000 offenders.
+The force manages over 11,000 offenders.
 Nearly 2,000 "high risk" people, including domestic abusers, violent offenders, sexual offenders, robbers and burglars are not under formal management.
 Andy Marsh, then chief constable said, "Our continuing ability to safeguard communities, protect the vulnerable, and manage major incidents of this kind is being severely tested.
 It's simply not sustainable.
 There are serious choices to be made."

 Performance

 Complaints

 For the year of 2007/8, the Independent Police Complaints Commission received 800 complaint cases, an increase of 18% from 2006/7, compared to a 0% increase nationally; from this number, 1,231 allegations were made, including 'Other neglect or failure in duty' and 'Incivility, Impoliteness and Intolerance', both at 6% and 3% respectively lower than the national average.
-Avon and Somerset Constabulary was second-lowest in its peer group of seven other forces.
+Avon and Somerset Police was second-lowest in its peer group of seven other forces.

 Of the 1,231 allegations made, 40% were investigated - 8% higher than the national average - 41% were resolved locally, and 19% were withdrawn, dispensed with or discontinued.
 Of the 40% investigated, 12% were substantiated and 88% were unsubstantiated.